Skip to content

 Fix: Aw Snap!
 Error in Google Chrome

-Check Internet Connection
+Method 1: Check Internet Connection

-The first thing we can do against the error in Google Chrome is checking and ensure you’re connected to good internet.
+The first thing we can do against the error in Google Chrome is check and ensure you’re connected to good internet.
 After establishing a reliable internet connection, you may reload the particular tab showing the error message.

 You may have to reload the tab multiple times, but the page will load up if your internet connection gets established.

-Clear Site Data
+Method 2: Clear Site and Browsing Data

-1. Click on the Menu vertical 3dots icon at the top right corner of your Chrome browser.
+1. Click on the Menu vertical 3-dots icon at the top right corner of your Chrome browser.

 2. Open the Settings page.